ibm-cloud-docs/vpc/file_storage_vpc_mount_centos.md

 For NFSv4.1, set the nfsv4 domain to: `slnfsv4.com`, and start `rpcidmapd` or a similar service that is used by your OS.
 See following example.

-1. From the host, set domain setting in `/etc/idmapd.conf`.
+1. From the host, set the domain setting in `/etc/idmapd.conf`.

    ```sh
    $ vi /etc/idmapd.conf